 Decorating any cupcake is half the fun!

-I really was not in the mood to make sugared rose petals like the recipe called for and instead decided to just decorate the cupcakes with little miniature roses from my garden.
+Decorate the cupcakes with little miniature roses for a natural looking decoration.
 It may not look as professional as the original recipe, but it looks pretty gorgeous to me!

 Don’t have roses?
 Use the fresh raspberries and candied ginger and these cupcakes look just as spectacular!